Senior Rabbi Annie Tucker

 Ariana is passionate about social justice and spent a year as a fellow in Avodah: the Jewish Service Corps, working on a campaign against gun-violence in Brooklyn.
 Last year Ariana did a unit of prison chaplaincy, serving as a chaplain on Rikers Island.
 Ariana grew up in Potomac, Maryland where she attended the Charles E. Smith Jewish Day School.
 She later attended Tufts University in Boston, where she received a B.A. in English and Peace and Justice Studies.

 Mitchell Blank is a rabbinical student at the Academy for Jewish Religion and is moving towards the completion of his studies and ordination.
 A passionate Torah reader and teacher, Mitchell takes great joy in teaching chanting to students of all ages.
-Mitchell teaches a weekly class on Parashat Hashavuah, has taught the books of Ruth and Esther as well as a class on meditation and Jewish spirituality in the Havurat Torah Hebrew School.
+Mitchell teaches a weekly class on Parashat Hashavuah, and has taught the books of Ruth and Esther, as well as a class on meditation and Jewish spirituality in the Havurat Torah Hebrew School.

 Mitchell and his family have been Temple Israel Center members for the past 50 years.
 He feels strongly that it is a privilege to be serving as a Rabbinic Intern in his longtime spiritual home.
 In addition to his internship at Temple Israel Center, since 2015 Mitchell has been working with Seivah: Jewish Life Beyond Memory, an organization that nourishes and cultivates the spiritual needs of those suffering with dementia.